snawabi1/code-note-taking-app/README.md

 (my first project in javascript and using GitHub)

 This app is designed to help you take notes while programming.
-You can use it to jot down ideas, write code snipets, and reminders.
+You can use it to jot down ideas and write code snippets and reminders.

 ## Project Objectives

-- Create a functional note-taking application using HTMl, CSS, and JavaScript.
+- Create a functional note-taking application using HTML, CSS, and JavaScript.
 - Implement features to add, delete, and clear notes.
 - Ensure the app is user-friendly and responsive.

 # Installation
-Clone the repository: (i used vs code to do project)
+Clone the repository: (I used vs. code to do the project)
   `sh git clone https://github.com/snawabi1/coding-note-taking-app.git

-OR navigate to project directory
+OR navigate to the project directory
   `sh cd coding-note-taking-app
 ## Key Features